palewire/django-bakery/docs/buildableviews.rst

     Render and builds a page about a list of objects.
 Extended from Django's generic `ListView <https://docs.djangoproject.com/en/dev/ref/class-based-views/generic-display/#django.views.generic.list.ListView>`_.
     The base class has a number of options not documented here you should consult.
+    Pagination is handled like a django ListView, and templates should be designed in the same way.
+    When pagination is enabled the default build locations for the first page are: build_folder/build_path and /build_folder/build_page_name/1/build_path, with other pages only built in:
+    /build_folder/build_page_name/<page_number>/build_path

     .. attribute:: model